TeleportDAO/teleswap-contracts/README.md

-# TeleportDAO Bitcoin<>EVM Bridge and TeleSwap Protocol V1
+# TeleSwap Protocol V1

-This repository contains the smart contracts for the TeleportDAO Bitcoin<>EVM bridge and TeleSwap protocol.
+This repository contains the smart contracts for the TeleSwap protocol.
 The repository uses Hardhat as development environment for compilation, testing and deployment tasks.

-## What is TeleportDAO Bitcoin<>EVM Bridge?

-TeleportDAO Bitcoin<>EVM Bridge is a trustless protocol that makes Bitcoin data accessible on EVM chains.
-This is achieved by implementing the Bitcoin light client as a smart contract.
-The bridge can be leveraged to build cross-chain dApps between Bitcoin and EVM chains.

 ## What is TeleSwap?